User Guide#

 Regionalization Workflow

-Run regionalization with NWM-RTE on INT/EA/UAT Clusters#
+Run regionalization with NWM-RTE in INT/EA/UAT Clusters#

-On the INT/EA/UAT clusters, all software dependencies for regionalization are installed and managed through NWM-RTE (Run Time Environment, /ngencerf-app/nwm-rte).
+In the INT/EA/UAT clusters, all software dependencies for regionalization are installed and managed through NWM-RTE (Run Time Environment, /ngencerf-app/nwm-rte).
 Regionalization workflows are executed via docker containers using an nwm-rte image.

 Test the sample regionalization workflow#